vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Jan  2 02:21:39 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Jan  3 02:22:50 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER